monospice/spicy-identifiers/README.md

 $someClass->callSomeDynamicMethod('some argument');

 // The dynamic method call is handled by the __call() magic method of a class.
-// $methodCalled is the name of the dynamic method: "callDynamicMethod" public function __call($methodCalled, array $arguments) {
+// $methodCalled is the name of the dynamic method: "callSomeDynamicMethod" public function __call($methodCalled, array $arguments) {
     // Use Spicy Identifiers to work with the dynamic method